HieronZhang/G10-Artifact/results/README.md

 kernel_stat.iter1.slowdown = 1.01533
 kernel_stat.iter1.speedup = 5.69271
 ```
-Note that for UVM-based baselines, we usually run the simulation for 2 iterations and use the statistic for the second iteration (iter1).
+Note that except for FlashNeuron, we run the simulation for 2 iterations and we choose the statistics for the second iteration (iter1) when evaluating performace.

 ## sim_result.KernelStall
 This file is for analyzing the performance breakdown (fig 12-13).